doc-ai/react-native-tensorio/README.md

 }
 ```

 The *inputs* and *outputs* fields tell us that this model expects a single image input whose name is *"image"* and produces a single output whose name is *"classification"*.
 You don't need to worry about the image input details.
-TensorIO will take care of preparing an image input for the model using this information, but the output field tells you that the classification output will be a labeled list of 1000 values (1 x 1000 from the shape).
+TensorIO will take care of preparing an image input for the model using this information.
+But the output field tells you that the classification output will be a labeled list of 1000 values (1 x 1000 from the shape).

-Let's see how to use this model in React Native:
+Let's see how to use this model in React Native.
+Assuming we have some base64 encoded JPEG data:

 ```js